 Diamond Peer Teachers Program

-Application deadline for spring 2014 semester: Friday, September 27
+Application deadline for fall 2014 semester: Monday, March 3

 The Diamond Peer Teachers Program is a competitive program providing upper division undergraduates at Temple the opportunity to experience the challenges and rewards of college-level teaching, to develop their own pedagogical skills by working closely with their faculty mentors, and to provide supplemental instruction in lower-level and GenEd courses.